openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 This new behavior will be added in 4.12 as part of the installation configurations for customers to utilize.

-Enabling the feature after installation is not supported in 4.12, so we do not need to address what happens if an older cluster upgrades and then the feature is turned on.
+Enabling the feature after installation for HA/3NC is not supported in 4.12, so we do not need to address what happens if an older cluster upgrades and then the feature is turned on.

+When upgrades occur for current single node deployments we will need to set the global identifier during the upgrade.
+We will do this via the NTO and the trigger for this event will be:

+- If we are in a `SingleNodeTopology`
+- If the `capacity` field set on the node
+- If the identifier is not currently set

+We will not change the current machine configs for single node deployments if they are already set, this will be done to avoid extra restarts.
+We will need to be clear with customers however, if they add the `spec.workloads[Infrastructure]` we will then take that opportunity to consolidate the machine configs and clean up the old way of deploying things.

 ### Version Skew Strategy